2ndsleep/2ndsleep.github.io/_drafts/thoughts/2024-04-02-public-ip-over-vpn.md

 The main challenge is that Azure VPN Gateway does not support DNAT.
 As you recall, the clearinghouse will be sending packets over the VPN to a public IP address.
 We need to translate that destination public IP address to the private IP address associated with our application, but the VPN Gateway lacks any DNAT feature.
 If you Google it you may discover that all but the cheapest SKUs support [NAT](https://learn.microsoft.com/en-us/azure/vpn-gateway/nat-overview).
 But this is only source NAT.
 Even if the source is translated, the destination will still go to our public IP address.

 But hmmm, you think.
 Maybe you could game the system and route to that public IP through Azure's software-defined networking, you think.
-(This is more of a thought experiment, so go with me on this one.)
 Since the packets to our application's public IP can route over the VPN we could assign the public IP to a VM and let it just route that last little bit over the public internet, is your thought.
 After all, since this will be going from one Azure resource (VPN Gateway) to another Azure resource (VM), it will probably stay within the edge of the Microsoft global network ([cold potato routing](https://learn.microsoft.com/en-us/azure/virtual-network/ip-services/routing-preference-overview#routing-via-microsoft-global-network)), such is your thinking.

 Shame on you for such sinful thoughts!
 That network is still untrusted!
 But even if your CSO approved such a hairbrained scheme, the Azure VPN Gateway [does not allow internet access](https://learn.microsoft.com/en-us/azure/vpn-gateway/vpn-gateway-p2s-advertise-custom-routes#forced-tunneling), so you can give up on the idea.